Football Association of Sarawak

-Football Association of Sarawak (FAS; Malay: Persatuan Bolasepak Sarawak) is the governing body of football for the Malaysian region of Sarawak.
-Its parent body is the Football Association of Malaysia (FAM).
-FAS main objectives include developing football in schools, women and amateur clubs in Sarawak.
+Football Association of Sarawak (FAS; Persatuan Bolasepak Sarawak) is the governing body of football for the Malaysian region of Sarawak.
+Its parent body is the Government of Sarawak (Kerajaan Negeri Sarawak) and also supported by Asian Football Confederation (AFC), UEFA, and FIFA.
+FAS main objectives include developing football in schools & universities, focusing on local & regional football developments especially among women and youth communities in Sarawak, promoting more national and international football events, focusing on the high performance coaching skills and professional football techniques, and improving both amateur & professional football clubs in Sarawak.

 History

 Football pitches have existed in the Kingdom of Sarawak before the World War I, such as in Bidi, Buso, Dalian, and Rajang River.
 In 1824, a club named Kuching Wanderers was formed, mainly consisting of Europeans ancestry.
 On 16 January 1928, Kuching Wanderers were transformed into Kuching Football Club.
 They played at local tournaments, most notably the James Buchanan Cup, named after the fifteenth President of the United States.
 Regular matches stopped in 1933 as several players left the country due to the world's economic slump.
 The following year, the Kuching Football Association was officially founded.
 From the 1950s until 1963, Sarawak competed in the Borneo Cup together with North Borneo football team and Brunei national football team.
 Following the formation of the Federation of Malaysia, the team subsequently joined the mainstream Malaysian football.
 However, in the 1970s, Sarawak football faced a decline and the management went bankrupt.
-The current Football Association of Sarawak was founded in 1974 by Haji Taha Ariffin with assistance from the Sarawak state government.
+The current Football Association of Sarawak was founded in 1974 by Datuk Mohamad Taha Ariffin with assistance from the Sarawak government.
 Its constitution was subsequently rewritten with a major overhaul, and the team established the Sarawak Cup.
 Sarawak qualified into the Malaysia Cup for the first time in 1978.